alanubi/bbunit/README.md

 `libbbunit.a`
 > Static library file with the unit testing framework.

-`bbunit/bbunit.h`
-> The header with short aliases to all necessary commands.

 `bbunit/engine.h`
-> The header with the commands that occur within a test.
+> The header with basic unit testing functionality.

 `bbunit/report.h`
-> The header with the commands necessary to run a test.
+> The header with short commands and pretty reports.

-`bbunit/internal.h`
-> The header with the command for running a test manually.

 `demo.c`
 > Look at this file to learn how to use the library.